 *I was invited to attend a performance of A Right Royale Tea but I was not obligated to write a review or produce any content concerning the event

-The annual Afternoon Tea Week celebrations are taking place this week, 12th to 18th August 2019, whereby hotels, restaurants, tea rooms and other venues will be offering the chance to indulge in this luxurious pastime.
-There will be a variety of offers and connected events to participate in during this time including those within the Langham hotel, which is apparently where the first afternoon tea was served!
+The annual Afternoon Tea Week celebrations took place on 12th to 18th August 2019, whereby hotels, restaurants, tea rooms and other venues were offering the chance to indulge in this luxurious pastime.
+There were a variety of offers and connected events to participate in during this time including those within the Langham hotel, which is apparently where the first afternoon tea was served!

 However, if you are wishing to indulge in an alternative to the traditional afternoon teas then you will certainly be interested by A Right Royale Tea.

 In keeping with the traditions for afternoon tea, A Right Royale Tea occurs within a hotel and the Amba Hotel is the venue for this event.
 Located adjacent to the entrance to Charing Cross railway station, the hotel is certainly within an iconic location and indeed I must have walked past on the Strand, on several occasions, without being aware of its presence as it is discreetly tucked into a corner.

 On entering the hotel, we were informed that the event would be taking place on the first floor within the bar and I must admit that the hotel’s sweeping staircase to such floor was rather impressive!

 It was my first experience of an immersive theatre performance and so it was very amusing to assume a character at that stage in order to interact with the actors performing their roles.

 The premise for the performance was that we, the audience, were the guests of Lord and Lady Right in a 1920s setting within their castle which was in a state of disrepair and as such fund raising was in order!
 Other guests included the daughter of Lord Right and there were of course butlers and other employees.
 Parts of the performance were already scripted and so the rest would be improvised!